Nature’s Recipe Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 |Estimated Nutrient Content|

-|Dry Matter Basis||30%||13%||49%|
+|Dry Matter Basis||28%||17%||48%|

-|Calorie Weighted Basis||27%||29%||44%|
+|Calorie Weighted Basis||24%||35%||41%|

 The first ingredient in this dog food is chicken.
-Although it is a quality item, raw chicken contains about 80% water.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is chicken meal.
+The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fifth ingredient mentions peas.
+The fourth ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-Poultry fat is high in linoleic acid… an omega-6 fatty acid essential for life.
-However, we would have preferred a single-species item (like chicken fat).
+Poultry fat is high in linoleic acid, an omega-6 fatty acid essential for life.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a number of other ingredients.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With four notable exceptions…
+With 5 notable exceptions…

-First, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+First, we find tomato pomace.
+Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.